Paul Ehrenfest, painted by Harm Kamerlingh Onnes in 1920.

 M.J.
 Klein, in Physics in the Making (North-Holland, Amsterdam, 1989).

-More info on the history of the Colloquium Ehrenfestii.
+More info on the early history of the Colloquium Ehrenfestii.

 One recent speaker describes his experience.